Aktualności

 Prof. Andres Siirde Tallin University of Technology (Estonia)

-Prof. Jerzy Świder Silesian Technical University (Poland)
+Prof. Jerzy Świder KOMAG Institute of Mining Technology (Poland)

 Prof. mDr H.C.
 Eugeniusz Świtoński Silesian Technical University (Poland)